hoonisone/Multiplyer-Tetris/README.md

 # About this project
-This is c++ multiplayer Tetris project including single-mode and multi-mode Now only single mode is implemented
+This is C++ multiplayer Tetris project including single-mode and multi-mode

+Now only a single mode is implemented

 # How to use
 ```